Table of Contents

 The Senior Gold Prescription Discount Program, or Senior Gold for short, is a state pharmaceutical assistance program that helps low to middle income NJ seniors with the cost of their prescription drugs by paying up to 50% of their out-of-pocket costs.

 The New Jersey Pharmaceutical Assistance to the Aged and Disabled Program, or PAAD for short, is designed for those seniors with less income than the Senior Gold program.
 In addition to helping the elderly with the cost of their medications, PAAD provides assistance with co-payments and monthly premiums for Medicare Part D, which is prescription drug coverage through Medicare.

 Both programs are designed to work collaboratively with a Medicare Part D plan.
 Therefore, enrollment in a Part D plan is a requirement.
 Part D serves as the primary payer and Senior Gold or PAAD as the secondary payer.

 Senior Gold Program Eligibility

-To be eligible for Senior Gold in 2017, NJ residents must:
+To be eligible for Senior Gold in 2018, residents of New Jersey must:

 PAAD Program Eligibility

-To be eligible for PAAD in 2017, NJ residents must:
+To be eligible for PAAD in 2018, residents of New Jersey must: